KaizenCrew2023/RoadWarrior/decisions/ADR-2 Micro Frontends.md

 - **Modular** - Enables each micro front end to be for distinct subdomains
 - **Team topologies** - Each front-end could be owned by independent teams as the application scales in size,
 - **Team topologies** - Enables outsourcing of the development of supporting subdomains
-- **Extensibility** - The technology choices in the future can evolve without needing that 'major' rewrite
+- **Extensibile** - The technology choices in the future can evolve without needing that 'major' rewrite

 Negative: